First of all, it was great to be back in the Gaelic Grounds to watch a Louth game.

 Bernard Mulligan at Full back had the toughest of all rookie assignments picking up Donie Kingston the perennial man child from Laois.

+Although Bernard had the physical strength for Kingston he is still very green around the edges.
 Maybe a couple more minutes under the belt might see him grow as he did in the game yesterday.
 However, you would fear for him against a slightly smaller full forward with added pace.

 Aidan O'Rourke obviously has identified finding a full back as a project.
 Is Bernard going to be the answer?
 I'm not so sure.